shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/editing_app_setting.md

 5. Shotgun Desktop installed on your system.
 6. An active subscription for Maya.
 Get a 30 day trial of Maya [here](https://www.autodesk.com/products/maya/free-trial-dts?adobe_mc_ref=https%3A%2F%2Fwww.google.com%2F&adobe_mc_sdid=SDID%3D577C0A84DDF5D35D-50E96EA2052056FE%7CMCORGID%3D6DC7655351E5696B0A490D44%2540AdobeOrg%7CTS%3D1543444689)

-**NOTE:** This guide is based on the `tk-config-default2` pipeline configuration.
-If your config was modified, the location of files, folders, and blocks of YAML settings may vary from what is described here.
+{% include info title="Note" content="This guide is based on the `tk-config-default2` pipeline configuration.
+If your config was modified, the location of files, folders, and blocks of YAML settings may vary from what is described here." %}

 ## About the Workfiles app